barinascode/ltapiatest/README.md

   5) Verify the number of stars
   5) Verify results

 Backend instructions
   1) Open backend folder
   2) Open controllers folder
   3) Edit coursesController.js and set your mongodb conection
+  4) Use http://yourhost:[port]/populate to populate the database
   4) Open postman or paw and play with the query string parameters
   5) Verify the results